 - ¼ cup sugar, optional but highly recommended

-- 1 tbsp corn syrup, optional
+- 1 tablespoon corn syrup, optional

 - Combine the frozen strawberries, banana, yogurt, orange extract (or vanilla extract), honey, sugar, and corn syrup in the bowl of a food processor fitted with a blade or a heavy duty blender.